Program Overview

 Apply to a SUNY New Paltz graduate programAdmission Requirements

-The Counseling Graduate Programs’ Admissions Committee reviews applications.
-Please prepare the following items for inclusion in the online application process:
+The Counselor Education Department’s Admissions Committee reviews all completed applications.
+Please prepare the following items for inclusion in your online application:

 • Baccalaureate degree from an accredited institution